OWSL Rules & Regulations – Ratified December 2017

 3.11 The Director – At Large will assume any duties assigned to him/her by the OWSL Board of Directors, from time-to-time.

-3.12 The Board of Directors shall meet monthly throughout the year, but may dispense with meetings in December and either July or August unless there is urgent business that must be dealt with.
+3.12 The Board of Directors shall meet monthly throughout the year, but may dispense with a meeting unless there is urgent business that must be dealt with.

 RULE 4 - MEETINGS